 Curtin FM is Western Australia's longest-running community radio station.

-The station held one of only five special licences granted by the then Minister for the Media, Moss Cass, after he 'discovered' community radio in the US.
+The station held one of only five special licences granted by Moss Cass, the Minister for the Media at the time, after he 'discovered' community radio in the US.
 The station was then known as 6NR (6 New Radio), and the Western Australian Institute of Technology (WAIT), now Curtin University, holds the licence.

 Curtin FM's website provides full program details, staff and volunteer profiles, information about special events, competitions and much more.